 Wound Healing Center

-Sometimes, despite time and personal attention, a wound is too big, too deep, too hard to heal without professional help.
+Sometimes, despite time and personal attention, a wound develops that is too big, too deep, too hard to heal without professional help.
 That's where Community Hospital's Wound Healing Center and Hyperbaric Medicine program comes in.

 Sometimes, what seems like the simplest wound, if left to heal on its own, becomes a complex wound because of underlying problems.
-Community Hospital's interdisciplinary team can get to the root of it and resolve the problems so the wound can heal.
+Community Hospital's interdisciplinary team get to the root of it and resolve the problems so the wound can heal.

 Learn more about Hyperbaric Medicine at Community Hospital.